getlost01/gfg-potd/10-2023(oct)/10 - Nodes at Given Distance in Binary Tree.md

-## GFG Problem Of The Day

-### Today - 10 October 2023
-### Que - Nodes at Given Distance in Binary Tree
+## 10. Nodes at Given Distance in Binary Tree

 ### Problem Statement
 The problem can be found at the following link: [Question Link](https://practice.geeksforgeeks.org/problems/nodes-at-given-distance-in-binary-tree/1)

 ### My Approach

-Long time back a hard question also a quiet good one to solve.
 The intuition for solving this problem involves using depth-first search (DFS) to first find the target node and then tracing the Kth distance from the target.
 Since it is a binary tree, we employ backtracking to find the Kth distance from the parent's side link.

 Here is what I have done: